ImaraBradley001/FlashPad/readme.md

 * Or simply download the latest release binary

 ### Executing Flashpad
-* To run FlashPad, simply run the following command from the downloaded repository
+* To run FlashPad, simply run the following command from the downloaded repository.
 ```
 python src/main.py
 ```